Civil Service Reform 27

 Getting a Grip on the System

-The above named Policy Exchange Report was published around the time of the 2024 election and probably deserved more attention than was available at this time.
+The above named Policy Exchange Report was also published around the time of the 2024 election and also deserved more attention than was available at this time.
 It was written by a bipartisan team and examines the resistance to change that faces any energetic minister.
 Former Labour minister Jim Murphy set the scene with two great quotes in his foreword to the report:

 In his diary, the Duke of Wellington described the culture shock of switching from issuing orders to his officers, to chairing Cabinet as Prime Minister: ‘An extraordinary affair.
 I gave them their orders and they wanted to stay and discuss them.’